WebAssembly/design/AstSemantics.md

 to the effective address and not merely the address operand, i.e. the immediate offset is taken into account when considering alignment.

-The alignment has same type as the address and offset operands.
+The alignment has same type (determined by wasm32/wasm64, as described above) as the address and offset operands.

 If the effective address of a memory access is a multiple of the alignment attribute value of the memory access, the memory access is considered *aligned*,